michelelagreca/Twitter-API-Tutorial/README.md

     pip install TwitterAPI

 ## Authentication
 In order to use the python-twitter API client, you first need to acquire a set of application tokens.
 To get these key, creating an App is necessary.
-After that, go in that App and click the 'Keys and tokens' section to get the keys.<br>
+After that, go in that App and click the __Keys and tokens__ section to get the keys.<br>

-Then, open a Python file, import twitter and call the function TwitterAPI, passing the keys
+Then, open a Python file, import twitter and call the function ``TwitterAPI``, passing the keys

     from TwitterAPI import TwitterAPI
     api = TwitterAPI(consumer_key, consumer_secret, access_token_key, access_token_secret)

 > __Note__ It is necessary to replace the real keys in place of the sections in brackets
 ## Search Tweets
-To search a specific tweet it is possible to use the TwitterAPI.request().
-The method request() works with all endpoints found in either the REST APIs or the Streaming APIs.
-Usually request() takes two arguments: a Twitter endpoint and a dictionary of endpoint parameters.
+To search a specific tweet it is possible to use the ``TwitterAPI.request()``.
+The method ``request()`` works with all endpoints found in either the REST APIs or the Streaming APIs.
+Usually ``request()`` takes two arguments: a Twitter endpoint and a dictionary of endpoint parameters.
 If a particular search is needed, it is possible to find Twitter’s documentation at https://dev.twitter.com/rest/public/search and go to the [GET /2/tweets/search/recent](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-recent) section.<br>

 Here an example.

     r = api.request('search/tweets', {'q':'covid19','count':10, 'expansion':'geo.place'})
     tweets = r.json()['statuses']

-'api.request()' returns a Twitter response object, and with the method json() is it possible to return the json object.<br>
+``api.request()`` returns a Twitter response object, and with the method ``json()`` is it possible to return the json object.<br>

-'tweets' is a list of json object, each one refering to a tweet.
-The length of this list is equal to the parameter 'count' passed to the request() method.<br>
+``tweets`` is a list of json object, each one refering to a tweet.
+The length of this list is equal to the parameter ``count`` passed to the ``request()`` method.<br>

 For instance, let's print some informations about tweets.